Picture Gallery

 Photo

 The coal-fired Lancashire boilers, 1940.
-Purchased second-hand, one dating from 1894, these boilers will serve the Sun well for thirty-six years.
-When the boiler house is demolished in 1976 to make way for an up-to-date system, the old Lancashire ‘hot pots,’ still in good condition after almost 80 years of constant, heavy use, will be broken up for scrap.
-(From the archives)
+Purchased second-hand, one dating from 1894, these boilers will serve the Sun very well for thirty-six years.
+When the boiler house is demolished in 1976 to make way for a modern system, these old Lancashire 'hot pots,' still in good working order after almost 80 years of constant, heavy use, will be broken up for scrap.
+(From the Sun archives)

 Photo

 The boiler house nears completion, July 25, 1940.
 Works director A.G.
-Symmons reportedly placed the last brick of the 120-ft. chimney but history doesn’t record whether that brick was at the top or the bottom...
-(From the archives)
+Symmons reportedly placed the last brick of the 120-ft. chimney, but history doesn't record whether he had to go to the top to do it… (From the Sun archives)

 Photo

-Jack Garratt’s A.R.P.
+WWII.
+Jack Garratt's A.R.P.
 (Air Raid Precautions) card (#1).
-A similar card is issued to every employee of Sun Engraving.
+A similar card was issued to every employee of Sun Engraving.

 Photo

-Jack Garratt’s A.R.P. card (#2).
-Every group of Sun employees has a designated air raid shelter area within the factory.
+WWII.
+Jack Garratt's A.R.P. card (#2).
+Every group of Sun employees has been assigned a designated air-raid-shelter area within the factory.

 Photo

-Sun’s Red Cross Section, May 1942.
-Charles Petts, head of the Block Proving Room, also heads up the firm’s Red Cross staff and is shown here with Gwen Joiner (left), winner of the Efficiency Cup presented by the St John Ambulance Association in Watford, and Louie Hedges, who placed second in the examination.
+WWII.
+The Sun's Red Cross Section, May 1942.
+Charles Petts, head of the Block Proving Room, also headed up the firm's Red Cross staff and is shown here with Gwen Joiner (left), winner of the Efficiency Cup presented by the St John Ambulance Association in Watford, and Louie Hedges, who placed second in the examination.
 All three ran well-attended weekly St John classes in the works canteen.
-Both women were also members of the Sun’s A.R.P.
+Both women were also members of the Sun's A.R.P.
 First Aid Party and were volunteers at local hospitals and First Aid posts.
-(From the archives)
+(Photo supplied by John Fitzsimons)

 Photo